laristra/portage/doc/mismatch.md

 ### Empty Layers Detection

-The algorithms labels empty cells starting from completely filled or partially filled cells and fanning out.
+The algorithms labels empty *target* cells starting from completely filled or partially filled cells and fanning out.
 Completely or partially filled are labeled as belonging to layer 0; subsequent layers are built up of empty cells going outward.
 Empty cells that